 6 Things To Prepare For Post Birth That You Probably Didn’t Know About

-We spend so much time preparing ourselves for birth, we often don’t give much thought to what happens in the days and weeks after our baby is born.
+We spend so much time preparing ourselves for birth and worrying about people visiting our newborn baby, we often don’t give much thought to what happens in the days and weeks after our baby is born.
 Our bodies go through so many changes that it can be overwhelming and sometimes depressing.
 Many mothers are not prepared to feel this way.

 Your preparation starts here.